lazee/freemarker-java-8/README.md

-# java.time support for FreeMarker
+# java.time support in FreeMarker

 ![build status](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

-FJ8 (freemarker-java-8) is a Java library that adds support for the `java.time` api to FreeMarker.
-It is easy to add to your codebase, and very easy to use.
+**freemarker-java-8** is a Java library that extends FreeMarker by adding support for the `java.time` API.
+It’s straightforward to integrate into your codebase and easy to use.

+While the library is rarely updated, it’s still maintained and supported.
+If you have any questions or issues, please don’t hesitate to open an issue.
+We also test on new versions and distributions of Java, regularly.

-Basically this library allows you to format and print values from `java.time` classes within FreeMarker templates.
+This library enables you to format and display values from `java.time` classes directly within FreeMarker templates.
+Additionally, it offers useful comparison and conversion methods to enhance your template logic.
-As a bonus you also get some nice comparison and conversion methods.

-It is not a perfect implementation as FreeMarker doesn’t support custom built-ins.
-Hopefully future versions of FreeMarker will add native support, but it doesn't look promising (<http://freemarker.org/contribute.html>).
+While it provides valuable functionality, it isn't a perfect solution due to FreeMarker's lack of support for custom built-ins.
+Hopefully, future versions of FreeMarker will include native support, but according to their [contribution guidelines](http://freemarker.org/contribute.html), this seems unlikely.

 ## Table of content